 A college student was referred by a professor when the student made some angry and sarcastic statements in class that gave the professor cause to be concerned about depression and possible suicidal ideation in the student.
 So, rather than discipline the student for his disrespectful and disruptive behavior, the professor recommended psychotherapy.

 On meeting with the student, I learned that there had been no obvious family dysfunction in his childhood, but there had been a time in pre-adolescence when he was hit by a car while riding a bicycle and very nearly died.
 In fact, he heard the medical staff say that he would likely not “make it.”
 I also learned that the student’s remarks in class had been provoked by something the professor had said, something very similar to comments that the student’s father used to make to him.
-Sometimes the student would feel enraged by these comments, and one night he got so angry that he took off on his bike.
+Sometimes the student would feel enraged by his father’s comments, and one night he got so angry that he took off on his bike.
 And, as it happened, he got hit by a car that ran a stop sign.

 Treatment took two sessions.
 It involved some education about how a near-death experience can cause a trauma that lingers in the unconscious even after the event is survived.
 It involved some discussion about how the professor’s comments could have triggered painful memories of childhood events.
 It involved some hypnosis to give the student a new perspective on the unconscious meaning of his past and to help create a new perspective on his future.
 And it involved some cognitive-behavioral instruction in changing negative thinking.